StarkLabUCI/MDT_Singularity_OpenCL/README.md

 # MDT_Singularity_OpenCL
 **Singularity recipe for MDT using Intel OpenCL drivers**

 Note, this drew heavy inspiration from [akhanf's work](https://github.com/akhanf/mdt-singularity).
 Issues there were mainly from out of date code.
+That work used an older Intel driver, an Ubuntu 14 base, and was setup for Singuarity v2.
+Here, it's the current Intel driver, Ubuntu 18, and Singularity v3, which, if installed nicely, will let you build without sudo.
+(The recipe should also work for Singularity v2).

 ## Requirements ##
 You must provide a copy of `l_opencl_p_18.1.0.015.tgz`.
 These can be freely obtained from [Intel](https://software.intel.com/content/www/us/en/develop/articles/opencl-drivers.html#cpu-section).
 You'll see the [Download](https://registrationcenter.intel.com/en/forms/?productid=3206) link in there points to a registration page.
 Registration is free, but since these OpenCL drivers require registration, I am not including them here.